SuperNOVAS C++ API v1.6

 dut1_sec[s] (optional) UT1 - UTC time difference (default: 0.0)

-xp_rad[rad] (optional) IERS xp pole offset (default: 0.0)
+xp_rad[rad] (optional) IERS xp mean (interpolated) pole offset in the ITRS x direction. (default: 0.0)

-yp_rad[rad] (optional) IERS yp pole offset (default: 0.0)
+yp_rad[rad] (optional) IERS yp mean (interpolated) pole offset in the ITRS y direction. (default: 0.0)

 References leap_seconds().